dglass710/pwned/ReadMe.md

 The project includes scripts to automate the process of updating the database and Docker image:

-1. **Update (User interaction required)**:
+1. **Update**:
     - **Purpose**: Prompts the user to decide whether to download the latest password data and rebuild the database based on the timestamp of the existing database file.
-   - **Usage**: Run this script to interactively update the database and Docker image.
+    - **Usage**: Run this script to interactively update the database and Docker image, or specify an argument to automate the update.
     - **Steps**:
       1. Ensures Docker is running.
+      2. Accepts command line arguments to determine the type of update:
-     2. Prompts the user to update the database based on its timestamp.
+         - No arguments: Prompts the user to update the database based on its timestamp if a database exists, or performs a full update if the database does not exist.
+         - If the argument starts with an 'f' (not case sensitive): Performs a full update.
+         - If the argument starts with a 'p' (not case sensitive): Performs a partial update, or a full update if the database does not exist.
+         - The argument provided is logged for reference.
       3. Downloads the latest passwords using HaveIBeenPwned/PwnedPasswordsDownloader.
       4. Removes the old `pwned.db` file.
       5. Runs `txt_to_db.py` to build a new `pwned.db` database.
       6. Removes the `pwnedpasswords.txt` file after building the database.
       7. Builds a new Docker image with the latest database.
       8. Pushes the updated Docker image to Docker Hub.

 2. **UpdateTest (Comprehensive testing)**:
     - **Purpose**: Provides a comprehensive test of the update processes.
     - **Usage**: Run this script to perform a series of tests on the update process, ensuring each step works as expected.
     - **Steps**:
       1. Removes the existing database file.
       2. Runs `Update` without the database file.
       3. Runs `Update` with partial update.
       4. Simulates user input to update the database.
       5. Always performs a full update.
       6. Removes the database file again.
       7. Runs `Update` with partial update to ensure it handles the absence of the database file.
       8. Simulates user input to skip updating the database.

 ### Manual Update Process